kanvk/CodeRECAP/README.md

 2. Press "Test" button
 3. Results are saved automatically to "swebench_predictions.csv"
 4. A pie chart and a summary of results are diplayed for each method available

+## Benchmark Results
+1. cd benchmark and follow the instructions in the readme file in the directory.

+Results can be seen in the Evaluation.ipynb file as well.